Chouphan1207/portfolio/README.md

 http://localhost:3000
 You can begin editing the homepage in app/page.tsx.

-📸 Screenshots
-Add screenshots or GIFs of your homepage, project section, and contact page here.

 📬 Contact
 Want to collaborate or connect?

 📨 Reach out via the contact form on the site
-📧 Or email me at: your.email@example.com
+📧 Or email me at: chouphan1207@gmail.com

 📄 License
 This project is open-sourced under the MIT License.